OpenSourceEconomics/econ-project-templates/docs/src/r_rationale.rst

     1. Compute the first stage estimates considering different geographic controls.
 (Analysis)
     2. Compute the second stage estimates considering different geographic controls and different standard error specifications (Analysis)
     3. Create nice tables for the results of 1 and 2 (Final)
-    4. Including the figure and the tables in a final tex document and writing some text.
+    4. Including the figure and the tables in a final LaTeX document and writing some text.
 (Paper)

-It is very useful to explictly distinguish between steps 1./2. and 3. because computation time in 1. and 2. (the actual estimation) can become an issue: If you just want to change the layout of a table or the color of a line in a graph, you do not want to wait for days.
+It is very useful to explicitly distinguish between steps 1./2. and 3. because computation time in 1. and 2. (the actual estimation) can become an issue: If you just want to change the layout of a table or the color of a line in a graph, you do not want to wait for days.
 Not even for 3 minutes or 30 seconds as in this example.

 .. _rworkflow: